ontio/documentation/docs/pages/doc_en/ontology_install_en.md

 After building the source code sucessfully, you should see two executable programs:

 - `ontology`: the node program/command line program for node control
 - `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.
+Detail docs can be reference at [link](./sigsvr_en.html)

 ### get from release
 You can download at [release page](https://github.com/ontio/ontology/releases).